 See Part 2 – Running Out of Melodies

 Years ago we investigated whether language and music were the same.
-In the process we found out that the universe of tunes behave as a social network and that western popular music might be running out of unique melodies.
+In the process, we found out that the universe of tunes behaves as a social network and that western popular music might be running out of unique melodies.

-Men sung before they talked.
-Apparently our innate joy in repetition made our ancestors mimic the sounds of the nature first (the roar of a beast, the whistle of a bird, the crying of a baby…), creating musical forms of expression long before they could modulate voice into words.
+Men sang before they talked.
+Apparently, our innate joy in repetition made our ancestors mimic the sounds of nature first (the roar of a beast, the whistle of a bird, the crying of a baby…), creating musical forms of expression long before they could modulate voice into words.
 It’s unclear at what point the creatures we descend from realised such singing could communicate ideas and feelings but it probably meant the major step in the creation of language.

 Ha!
 We found that music, opposed to language, shared properties with other complex networks